-How to make a DIY Wooden Keepsake Box with Splines and Picture Frame Top
+In this post, I’ll show you how to make a DIY Wooden Keepsake Box with Splines and Picture Frame Top!

 But, obviously, this isn’t something I want to display around the house.
 (And neither is most of the other random trinkets she gives me.)
 But they’ve got sentimental value, so I want to keep them.

 So I started thinking about how to keep these items together, hidden, but not just collecting dust in some forgotten cardboard box in the back of the closet.
-That’s when I decided on a DIY keepsake box with a picture frame top.
-I can display the box, without having to display what’s inside 🙂 Now that’s thinking “inside the box” HAHA I crack myself up…
+That’s when I decided on a DIY wooden keepsake box with a picture frame top.
+I can display the box, without having to display what’s inside 🙂

-So if you need a keepsake box to keep all your random Granny trinkets in, let’s get to the how to.
-I made a quick YouTube video tutorial, so be sure to check that out.
-Then I’ll give you all the building details below.
-Also, if you are looking for a smaller keepsake box, check this one out 🙂
+So if you need a DIY keepsake box to keep all your random Granny trinkets in, let’s get to the how to.
+I’ve got a YouTube video tutorial here and the written instructions below.

 For this box, to make the corners nice and clean, I mitered the corners and to add a little strength and detail, I added splines.
 This is totally optional, but made it look really nice.
 It was my first time trying splines and they turned out better than I expected.
 So let’s get building.